 Dr. Van Davis is Principal at Foghlam Consulting, LLC where he helps colleges, universities, non-profits, and policymakers understand where higher education is heading and how to navigate that future.

 Van is a trained facilitator and sought after speaker.
 Over the last several years he’s spoken at EDUCAUSE, OLC Accelerate, UPCEA’s Summit for Online Leadership, WCET’s Leadership Summit and Annual meetings, BbWorld, Texas Distance Learning Association, US Distance Learning Association, CBExchange, SXSWedu, International Federation for Women in E-Learning, Innovations in Online Learning, as well as speaking at numerous faculty development workshops.
-Van is often asked to speak about the future of higher education, competency-based education, college access and affordability, pedagogical practices for online learning, and the impact of federal and state policy on higher education.
+Van is often asked to speak about the future of higher education, post-traditional learners, competency-based education, college access and affordability, pedagogical practices for online learning, and the impact of federal and state policy on higher education.
 Additionally, Van has authored a number of white papers and reports, has served as a contributing editor for the Journal of Competency-Based Education, and has testified before several legislative committees.

 Van holds a PhD and MA in 20th Century US History with an emphasis on civil rights history from Vanderbilt University as well as a BA in History from Southwestern University.
 He has been a professor at Truman State University, Southwestern University, and Huston-Tillotson University where he taught a wide range of lower and upper division courses as well as serving as an outside member of EdD doctoral committees.
-Van currently lives in Austin, TX with his beloved wife, the writer Lisa Estus, and their three cats where he spends his free time cooking, reading in his hammock, camping, building Lego models, and dreaming about returning to Burning Man.
+Van currently lives in Austin, TX with his beloved wife, the writer Lisa Estus, and their two cats where he spends his free time cooking, reading in his hammock, camping, building Lego models, and dreaming about returning to Burning Man.